 Drink relaxing infusions

-If you are experiencing symptoms like pain or abdominal inflammation, it’s best to drink a chamomile, mint, or raspberry infusion.
-These infusions help prevent stress, they provide a calming effect, and are perfect before going to bed.
+If you’re experiencing symptoms like pain or abdominal inflammation, it’s best to drink a chamomile, mint, or raspberry infusion.
+These infusions help prevent stress, provide a calming effect, and are perfect before going to bed.

 One simple and healthy habit like drinking water, can prevent the formation of ovarian cysts as it keeps the body well hydrated.
-It is recommended to drink at least 8 glasses of water a day.
+It’s recommended to drink at least 8 glasses of water a day.